QuentTitre/StockProGPT/README.md

-# StockProphetGPT: A Data-driven Approach to Predicting Stock Price
+# StockProGPT: A Data-driven Approach to Predicting Stock Price

 ## About The Project